grace-notes/website/contents/topics/holy-spirit-baptism.md

 ---
-title: Holy Spirit Baptism
+title: "Holy Spirit, Baptism of the"
-display_title: Baptism of the Holy Spirit
+pdf: "holyspirit_baptism.pdf"
-description: The Holy Spirit’s work by which he places each believer into Union with Christ.
+description: "Holy Spirit, Baptism of the - [PDF] The Holy Spirit’s work by which he places each believer into Union with Christ."
 template: lesson.jade
 ---
 **Introduction.**